-where the \emph{energy}, $U$, is given by: and $\theta \in \Reals$ determines the relative weight of the size.
-That is, we appeal to Occam's razor and assert that the task distribution is exponentially biased towards simpler tasks, where simplicity is measured by the description length of the task, $\size(\spec)$, and the description length (i.e. surprisal) of $\Demos$ under $(\policy_\spec, M)$.
+where $\theta \in \Reals$ determines the relative weight of the surprise.
+That is, we appeal to Occam's razor and assert that the task distribution is exponentially biased towards simpler tasks, where simplicity is measured by the description length of the task, $\size(\spec)$, and the description length (i.e. surprise) of $\Demos$ under $(\policy_\spec, M)$.